What is chordoma?

 The Chordoma Foundation Medical Advisory Board suggests that chordoma patients under 35 years of age, or whose tumors are growing unusually fast, have their tumors tested for loss of INI1, either through immunohistochemistry (IHC) or genomic testing.
 If tissue is not available for testing, the possibility of a A procedure that uses a needle to remove a small tissue sample from the tumor to be tested in order to make a diagnosis. to obtain tissue for this testing should be discussed with a doctor who has experience treating chordoma, carefully weighing the potential risks of biopsy.
 Interpretation of the testing should be done by a pathologist who has experience diagnosing chordoma.

 If you or someone you love has been diagnosed with chordoma, Chordoma Foundation Patient Navigators are here to help you get the best care possible.
 Our Patient Navigators are available Monday through Friday from 8 AM to 5 PM Eastern Time.

 What is the prognosis for a patient after a chordoma diagnosis?

-It is important to remember that the prognosis for each person is unique, and depends on many different factors.
+It is important to remember that the A term used for a doctor’s prediction of how a patient’s disease will progress. for each person is unique, and depends on many different factors.
 These include the patient’s age, type of chordoma, size and location of the tumor, method of treatment, extent of resection, and other factors.
 Only your doctors can advise about your individual prognosis and risks, and it’s very important that this advice come from doctors who have experience treating chordoma.
 With appropriate treatment, many chordoma patients will live for a decade or more, and some can be cured.